ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Kill the Queue Server, use the EventEmitter in Node.js - <a href="https://fatehaliaamir.medium.com/kill-the-queue-server-use-the-eventemitter-in-node-js-0242656a9a0f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Timed Our CI Pipeline Before and After TypeScript 7, and I Owe tsc an Apology - <a href="https://medium.com/@janardhanreddy.mabbu/i-timed-our-ci-pipeline-before-and-after-typescript-7-and-i-owe-tsc-an-apology-95e068182a95?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fateh Ali Aamir`**
+✍️ **posted by `Janardhan Reddy Mabbu`**

-<blockquote>Build a zero-dependency job queue in Node.js — no Redis, no RabbitMQ, just an array and the event loop.
+<blockquote>Our CI dashboard has a little Slack bot that posts build times into #eng-status every morning at 7am, mostly so people can quietly judge…
 Continue reading on Medium »</blockquote>

-<h3>2.
-GraphQL: The API Technology That Changed How Modern Applications Fetch Data - <a href="https://medium.com/@ishika.24bcs10352/graphql-the-api-technology-that-changed-how-modern-applications-fetch-data-fca981832435?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. useSuspenseQuery Looked Like a Gift.
+Then I Shipped Pagination. - <a href="https://medium.com/@janardhanreddy.mabbu/usesuspensequery-looked-like-a-gift-then-i-shipped-pagination-5d4e9813afbc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ishika Sharma`**
+✍️ **posted by `Janardhan Reddy Mabbu`**

-<blockquote>If you’ve only used REST APIs, GraphQL might seem like just another way to request data.
-In reality, GraphQL changes the relationship…
+<blockquote>09:52pm, side project, an invoice tracker nobody but me will ever use.
+I click page 2 on a table of maybe forty rows and the whole screen…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Bridging the Gap: My Journey From Vanilla JS to Full-Stack MERN During My Internship - <a href="https://medium.com/@dhrutimovaliya396/bridging-the-gap-my-journey-from-vanilla-js-to-full-stack-mern-during-my-internship-9da3862f1108?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Turning Uploaded PDFs Images and Docs Into Structured JSON with Gemini (Node.js) - <a href="https://medium.com/@mitul_digifello/turning-uploaded-pdfs-images-and-docs-into-structured-json-with-gemini-node-js-d6c23f03d96f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhrutimovaliya`**
+✍️ **posted by `Mitul Chowdhury`**

-<blockquote>Internships are a critical stepping stone in a developer’s career.
-They transition you from theoretical textbook concepts to writing…
+<blockquote>I am building a project called Question Maker.
+People upload their study files like PDFs images or documents.
+Then they choose how many…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Extended Thinking in Claude: How It Solves Complex Engineering Problems - <a href="https://noncodersuccess.medium.com/extended-thinking-in-claude-how-it-solves-complex-engineering-problems-43efb2c5bfd7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing a Monitoring Platform Developers Actually Want to Use - <a href="https://medium.com/@payal.codes/designing-a-monitoring-platform-developers-actually-want-to-use-e27b7e2d07d4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NonCoderSuccess`**
+✍️ **posted by `Payal Codes`**

-<blockquote>Why some AI tasks need more than just a quick answer.
+<blockquote>As developers we have been there, an application works well on local environment but fails to deliver in production , things become harder…
 Continue reading on Medium »</blockquote>

 <h3>5.
-13 Web Security Concerns, Solved Twice: Node/Express vs Python/FastAPI (2026 Edition) - <a href="https://medium.com/@narendran.a.i/13-web-security-concerns-solved-twice-node-express-vs-python-fastapi-2026-edition-a3ea00b7ede8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Node.js Really Works: The Event Loop, epoll, and the Thread Pool Explained - <a href="https://ahmedagamy1.medium.com/how-node-js-really-works-the-event-loop-epoll-and-the-thread-pool-explained-1099d21124da?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Narendran A I`**
+✍️ **posted by `Ahmed Agamy`**

-<blockquote>A side-by-side field guide to hardening a modern API — with the current best-in-class package for each concern, verified against OWASP and…
+<blockquote>If you’ve ever written a Node.js server, you know the drill.
+You call app.get('/users', ...), run npm start, and somehow one process on…
 Continue reading on Medium »</blockquote>

+<h3>6.
+HTTP QUERY: The Method That Finally Lets You Search With a Body - <a href="https://rahuulmiishra.medium.com/http-query-the-method-that-finally-lets-you-search-with-a-body-c3cb4d0daee7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Frontend Master`**

+<blockquote>A friendly, complete guide to RFC 10008, the problem it fixes, the old hacks we lived with, and when you can actually start using it.
+Continue reading on Medium »</blockquote>

+<h3>7.
+The Bug in My Paywall That Never Crashed, Never Logged, and Still Cost Me Money - <a href="https://javascript.plainenglish.io/the-bug-in-my-paywall-that-never-crashed-never-logged-and-still-cost-me-money-f466937cd536?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Goodluck Ikenna`**

+<blockquote>building HireX, an AI recruitment platform, and one of the simplest rules in the entire product is: every company gets one free job post.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+Batch Sending Crypto Across 3 Chains?
+Here’s How We Solved It Without Losing Our Minds - <a href="https://medium.com/@eth_provider/batch-sending-crypto-across-3-chains-heres-how-we-solved-it-without-losing-our-minds-1cd7f1722616?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Web3Utils Core Team`**

+<blockquote>A few months ago, we were building a reward distribution system for a Web3 project.
+Every week, we had to send small amounts of ETH, SOL…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Breaking CORS : Hunting CORS Misconfigurations For Bug Bounty - <a href="https://osintteam.blog/breaking-cors-hunting-cors-misconfigurations-for-bug-bounty-1f2c36f0e408?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 15 PHP Interview Questions Asked in 2026 (With Answers) - <a href="https://medium.com/@bikkisingh/top-15-php-interview-questions-asked-in-2026-with-answers-5b1f99ce7ab9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fuzzyy Duck`**
+✍️ **posted by `Bikki Singh`**

-<blockquote>How one misplaced header lets your website read another user’s private data — and the exact way I find, verify, and exploit it.
+<blockquote>A few weeks ago, I watched a genuinely good PHP developer freeze on a question about match expressions.
+Not because he didn't know PHP —…
-Continue reading on OSINT Team »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Why I Built an Application-Level Quota Manager for Laravel - <a href="https://zaberdev.medium.com/why-i-built-an-application-level-quota-manager-for-laravel-6fe0c4e1310d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Does It Actually Cost to Launch a Successful App in Nigeria? - <a href="https://thechiddx3.medium.com/what-does-it-actually-cost-to-launch-a-successful-app-in-nigeria-032724b6b4e4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahedi Zaman Zaber`**
+✍️ **posted by `Chidozienet`**

-<blockquote>Laravel provides excellent tools for request throttling through its built-in RateLimiter.
-But while building applications, I kept running…
+<blockquote>If you are a founder or business owner in Nigeria planning to build a mobile or web application, the very first question on your mind is…
 Continue reading on Medium »</blockquote>

-<h3>3. nvm loses your global CLIs every time you switch.
-So I fixed it. - <a href="https://medium.com/@alexanderkolovsky/nvm-loses-your-global-clis-every-time-you-switch-so-i-fixed-it-78bf1e792795?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+An Operating System for the Digital Economy: What It Means for Developers? - <a href="https://garcia-maria.medium.com/an-operating-system-for-the-digital-economy-what-it-means-for-developers-dee24bd4fdd6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alexander Kolovsky`**
+✍️ **posted by `Maria Garcia`**

-<blockquote>Every nvm user knows this loop.
-You install a CLI globally, it works, then a week later nvm use 18 for some legacy project and the command…
+<blockquote>For more than three decades, building on the internet meant building on infrastructure designed for information — protocols that move data…
 Continue reading on Medium »</blockquote>

 <h3>4.
-SEO Hosting vs PBN Hosting: Which Do You Actually Need? - <a href="https://medium.com/@adamdill_73099/seo-hosting-vs-pbn-hosting-which-do-you-actually-need-c787a736531d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Run TypeScript in the Browser — No Bundler, No Config - <a href="https://medium.com/@slavahatnuke/run-typescript-in-the-browser-no-bundler-no-config-399d8d7d9387?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matt Churst`**
+✍️ **posted by `Slava Xatnuk`**

-<blockquote>If you’ve ever shopped for hosting to run a network of sites, you’ve hit the same wall: “SEO hosting” and “PBN hosting” look like two…
+<blockquote>A tiny CDN loader for prototyping small ideas before you commit to Vite.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How Website Navigation Affects Customer Experience - <a href="https://medium.com/@syedayanali365/how-website-navigation-affects-customer-experience-2faa8535a37a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Website Accessibility: Why ADA Compliance Isn’t Optional Anymore - <a href="https://medium.com/@syedayanali365/website-accessibility-why-ada-compliance-isnt-optional-anymore-4ac3981de563?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Boolean Inc`**

-<blockquote>A website is more than a collection of pages.
-It is a journey that guides visitors from their first click to their final decision.
-The way…
+<blockquote>Have you ever visited a website that was difficult to use?
+Maybe the text was too small, the buttons were hard to click, or important…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Web experiences: diseñar, lanzar y crecer en el mundo freelance - <a href="https://medium.com/@imprii/web-experiences-dise%C3%B1ar-lanzar-y-crecer-en-el-mundo-freelance-0064394266d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Image SEO: How to Optimize Visual Content for Better Rankings - <a href="https://medium.com/@syedayanali365/image-seo-how-to-optimize-visual-content-for-better-rankings-242da356c113?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Boolean Inc`**

+<blockquote>How do you know if your SEO efforts are actually working?
+Many business owners invest time and money into search engine optimization but…
+Continue reading on Medium »</blockquote>

+<h3>7.
+I Built a JavaScript Battle Royale Game in One HTML File — With Claude Fable 5 - <a href="https://thecraftman.medium.com/i-built-a-javascript-battle-royale-game-in-one-html-file-with-claude-fable-5-dc22525a20f6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priscila Gimenez`**
+✍️ **posted by `Tola Ore-Aruwaji`**

-<blockquote>Primero lo primero — el mindset correcto
+<blockquote>Stormfall Royale is a complete battle royale game: 24 fighters drop onto a 3200×3200 island, harvest materials, build walls, and fight…
 Continue reading on Medium »</blockquote>

 <br/>